The design for the future Kaiser Permanente Baldwin Hills-Crenshaw Medical Offices is unlike any other in the area.

 Over the past two years, Kaiser Permanente’s West Los Angeles Medical Center, which oversees the new medical offices, has worked in partnership with local, nonprofit organizations to host construction job outreach events in an effort to help local community residents find opportunities with employers working on the project.

-In Los Angeles, there is a broader effort to create pipelines for black workers into industries with higher wages, such as construction.
-According to the report, studies show that African Americans, who make up 71 percent of the population in Baldwin Hills-Crenshaw, make up less than 2 percent of the construction industry in Los Angeles County, despite accounting for more than 9 percent of the population.
+In Los Angeles, there is a broader effort to create pipelines for Black workers into industries with higher wages, such as construction.
+According to the report, studies show that African Americans, who make up 71% of the population in Baldwin Hills-Crenshaw, make up less than 2% of the construction industry in Los Angeles County, despite accounting for more than 9% of the population.

 In its efforts to prepare for the new facilities, the West Los Angeles Medical Center hosted three job outreach fairs in South Los Angeles and Crenshaw in 2015, reaching several dozens of residents, and putting them in touch with resources to help navigate the construction job search process.
 “This community holds a special place in our hearts,” said Yesenia Monsour, public affairs director, West Los Angeles Medical Center.
 “We’ve cultivated many wonderful, productive relationships with community partners throughout the area, and we all are eager to see our work towards a re-energized Baldwin Hills–Crenshaw community flourish,” she said.